Culture and Creative Productions for Our Time

 As the session concluded, students reflected on their key takeaways and provided instant feedback, with overwhelmingly positive responses on the practicality and applicability of the techniques introduced.
 More than just an exercise in consultation, the workshop highlighted facilitative questioning as a critical leadership skill, equipping students with the ability to support their peers, foster meaningful ESG discussions, and drive impact within the broader HSUHK community.

-A token of appreciation as Dr Holly Chung, Associate Director, Teaching and Learning Enhancement Section, Centre for Teaching and Learning (CTL), hands over a souvenir to acknowledge Mr Lee’s efforts in empowering HSUHK students.
+A token of appreciation as Dr Holly Chung, Former Associate Director, Teaching and Learning Enhancement Section, Centre for Teaching and Learning (CTL), hands over a souvenir to acknowledge Mr Lee’s efforts in empowering HSUHK students.

 DSC00057